osg-htc/research-facilitation/docs/accounts-and-projects/projects.md

     Within your forked repository, copy `template-project.yaml` into a new project file in the `projects` folder.
     The project file should be named the same as the short (UNIX) project name.
-    Fill in the appropriate information.
+    Fill in the appropriate information -- use the same values that you used on the OSGConnect.net portal.

     If you made the project for a new organization, or an organization that didn't have a "Project Prefix" in the [project organizations list page](https://topology.opensciencegrid.org/organizations),